How Much Do You Know About Our Constitution?

 The last amendment was ratified on May 18, 1992.
 The 27th Amendment states: “No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of representatives shall have intervened.”
 (Basically, members of Congress can’t give themselves a raise during their current term in office.)
 This is why the Constitution’s authors used “F” for the letter “S” in places.

 Article V of the Constitution states that an amendment may be proposed either by Congress with a two-thirds majority vote in both the House of Representatives and the Senate or by a constitutional convention called for by two-thirds of the state legislatures.
 (None of the current amendments to the Constitution have been proposed by constitutional convention.)
 If a proposal to amend the Constitution is presented, three-fourths of the States must vote to ratify it.
 The President does not have a role in the amendment process and amendments do not need the president’s signature to become law.
+This is why presidential inaugurations happen on January 20.

 Question 13: Who was the oldest person to sign the Constitution?